creativescala/creative-scala/plan.md

     * Give the circles a line color so they make a rainbow gradient (i.e. from red to violet).
     * Arrange nine boxes in a square
     * Fill the boxes so they have a gradient in saturation from left to right and in hue from top to bottom
-    * The archery target
+    * Rainbow nested circles
-      * Line drawing
+    * Gradient grid
-      * Coloured
+    * Chessboard
+    * Using Math.random() write a program that evaluates to a sequence of gradient filled circle if the random number is < 0.5 and a sequence of gradient filled squares otherwise.
+Make the color starting the gradient random.
+    * *Challenge Exercise* What happens if we have two bindings with the same name in scope at a given point in the program?
+Example.
+(The inner most binding shadows the outermost binding.)
+    * *Challenge Exercise* Why have scoping rules?
+Why not just make all names visible in all places?
+(How would we resolve aliasing?
+How would we control modularity?)
     * *Challenge Exercise* Create a picture of your own devising on the theme of bubbles.

-### Conditional Expressions
-  * Conditionals
-    * Evaluate an expression based on some condition
-    * Syntax
-    * Examples
-    * The entire conditional evaluates to the value of the expression that is evaluated
-  * Exercises
-    * Math.random() generates a random number between 0 and 1.
-This is a side-effect, as it differs everytime we run it.
-We'll talk more about side-effects in the next section.
-    * Draw a circle with randomly chosen hue, saturation, and lightness.
-    * Draw two circles with randomly chosen hue, saturation, and lightness.
-This can get tedious.
-What would make this less tedious?
-(Functions)
-    * What if we wanted to make a sequence of boxes coloured with a gradient that starts with a randomly chosen color.
-What do we need to do this?
-(Functions or names)
-    * Using Math.random() write a program that evaluates to a blue circle if the random number is < 0.5 and a red square otherwise.
-    * Using Math.random() write a program that evaluates to a circle or a square inside a circle.
-(Emphasising that if is an expression.)
-    * *Challenge Exercise* Add an element of randomness to the picture you created in the previous challenge exercise.

 ### The Substitution Model of Evaluation
   * We need to build a mental model of how Scala expressions are evaluated so we can understand what our programs are doing.